v-dav/v-dav/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/v_dav_dev)](https://twitter.com/v_dav_dev)

-## I'm a Doctor and Software Engeneer Student
+## I'm a Doctor and a Software Engeneer Student

 - 🌱 I'm an Anesthesiologist currently expanding my horizons at Holberton School France 🇫🇷 by studying in the field of Software Engeneering and Computer Science.